dtjohnso/Pre-installed-software/README.md

 I hope you're enjoying your new computer.
 This page is to help you get acquainted with some of the standard applications that I have installed for you.
 You can use the links below to bring up the websites for these programs.

+## What is your plan for backup?

+Now is the time to set this up, rather than after it is already too late.
+I do not pre-install backup software for you.
+However, I can recommend the one that I use: [Backblaze](https://secure.backblaze.com/r/01ufyj)

+Last time I checked, the Backblaze cost about $50 per computer, per year.
+That's a fair price to pay for a reliable off-site backup of your data.
+If you sign up using my link above, we'll both get a couple months free.

+It's very easy for you to install this on your own.
+Once you do, leave your computer turned on for several days to allow it to complete its first backup.
+In fact, it's generally a good practice to leave your computer on most of the week.

 ## Standard Install

 These are the standard applications that I pre-install on all computers I build: